EASY CHECKOUT AND FAST FREE SHIPPING FOR STANDARD GROUND ORDERS

 mike-antonelli-holding-small-baseball

-These small training balls have really helped our fielders - and our hitters - but I really like it for fielding.
+These small training balls have really helped our fielders - and our hitters - but I really like them for fielding.

 You use these and then start getting regular baseballs hit at you, it’ll feel easy, because with these you have to be SUPER focused.